backstage/backstage/docs/features/software-templates/writing-custom-actions.md

 argument.
 It looks like the following:

 - `ctx.baseUrl` - a string where the template is located
-- `ctx.logger` - a winston logger for additional logging inside your action
+- `ctx.logger` - a Winston logger for additional logging inside your action
 - `ctx.logStream` - a stream version of the logger if needed
 - `ctx.workspacePath` - a string of the working directory of the template run
 - `ctx.input` - an object which should match the JSON schema provided in the